swanframe/crm/README.md

 - **User Profile and Settings**: View profile and update password.
 - **Multi-Language Support**: Available in English, Indonesian, and Chinese.
 - **Secure Password Hashing**: Uses Werkzeug for password security.
+- **WhatsApp Notification Integration** (Optional): When adding or editing a reservation, users can optionally check a box to send reservation details to the store's WhatsApp number (stored in the `store_whatsapp` column of the stores table).
+If the store's WhatsApp number is not set, the message cannot be sent.
+The API token (for services like Fonnte) is securely stored in the database and can only be edited by Admin users via a dedicated settings page.
+This feature is optional and non-essential; the application functions fully without it.

 ## Project Structure